jayarruda/Replay-Media-Slider/README.md

 Save the repository, then go to the Catalog section, find the JMS-Fusion plugin, and install it.

 After installing JMS-Fusion, restart Jellyfin again to apply the changes.

+After restarting, go back to the home page and refresh the page with ctrl + f5 a few times.

 ### Manual Installation